grafana/writers-toolkit/docs/sources/structure/topic-types/scenario/index.md

 - Focus on decisions, signals, and trade-offs.
 State the principle behind each step to help readers apply it in new situations.
 - Keep step lists short and link to tasks for detail.
 Keep explanations concise and link to concepts for depth.

+## Placement

-For navigation, place scenarios under a "Scenarios" section within each product's docs or near "Learn" content, depending on your IA.
-Link scenarios from related concepts, tutorials, and tasks to create a learning path.
+Place scenarios under a **Scenarios** section within each product's documentation, or near **Learn** content depending on your information architecture (IA).
+Link scenarios from related concepts, tutorials, and tasks to create a clear learning path through the documentation.

 ## Write a scenario topic